gauravkanojia/web-server-log-parser/README.md

 ## Pre-requisites
 1. The environment where this project will be run should have Java 8 setup with environment variables.
 2. The environment should have Maven build tool configured for building the project.
+3. For running unit test cases during the build, there should be a MySQL database configured and running with schema `web_server_logs` in place so that the build goes through.
+4. The instructions to run the build without the test cases are also provided.

 ## Getting the code
 1. To get the code on your local machine, you can either fork the repository to your account and then clone it into your local machine.